MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/quickstart.md

 In this quickstart tutorial, you will:

 - Create a store with a discounted price.
 - Buy an item from the store.
-- Create a store with a discounted price.

 Buying items out of the Catalog is supported, but it's not how most games structure their purchases.
 Whether you're making an idle clicker, an RPG, an FPS, or an endless runner, you probably have vendors in your game where players can buy weapons, armor, or running shoes.

 Our solution for this is **Stores**, a subset of your catalog with prices you can override.
 Stores also enable sale prices, price overrides for segments, and some amazing functionality in PlayStream (we'll get to that later).

-First, add some Items to sell in your catalog:
+First, let's add some Items to sell in your catalog:

 1. Go to **Economy** and select **Catalogs**.
 2. Select your **main** catalog.